recryptproject/qtumbook/part2/erc20-token.md

 The amount `8.78777200` is the "change".
 For a transaction that interacts with a contract, the "change" is paid to the sender.
 Whereas in a typical payment transaction, the change is paid to a newly generated address controlled by the wallet.

-The upshot is that despite the vastly different accounting model between Bitcoin UTXO and Ethereum account, in QTUM they behave in very similar ways.
+The upshot is that despite the vastly different accounting model between Bitcoin UTXO and Ethereum account, in RECRYPT they behave in very similar ways.

 # Using The ABIPlayer